hasanmoudud/geocompr/main.md

 The code in this section largely follows the steps we have introduced in section \@ref(svm).
 The only differences are:

-1. the response variable is numeric, hence a regression task will replace the classification task of section \@ref(svm).
+1. The response variable is numeric, hence a regression task will replace the classification task of section \@ref(svm).
-1. instead of the AUROC which can only be used for categorical response variables, we will use the root mean squared error (RMSE) as performance measure.
+1. Instead of the AUROC which can only be used for categorical response variables, we will use the root mean squared error (RMSE) as performance measure.
-1. we use a random forest model instead of a support vector machine which naturally goes along with different hyperparameters.
+1. We use a random forest model instead of a support vector machine which naturally goes along with different hyperparameters.
-1. we are leaving the assessment of a bias-reduced performance measure as an exercise to the reader (see exercises).
+1. We are leaving the assessment of a bias-reduced performance measure as an exercise to the reader (see exercises).
 Instead we show how to tune hyperparameters for (spatial) predictions.

 Remember that 125,500 models were necessary to retrieve bias-reduced performance estimates when using 100-repeated 5-fold spatial cross-validation and a random search of 50 iterations (see section \@ref(svm)).